-Crown molding can be cut using a couple of different methods, it can be coped on inside corners and mitered on outside corners, or it can be mitered on both corners using either a miter saw or a compound miter saw.
-Coping, described below, can be difficult and time consuming, but if you're willing to do the extra work, and possibly cutting the same joint more than once if you mess it up, coping will produce a virtually seamless union on inside corners.
-Coping should only be done when using wood trim, don't try to cope MDF moldings, the paper edge will not standup to the honing process and gaps will result in the joint.
-It's better to use miters on inside corners when using MDF for this and other trim installations.
+Crown molding can be cut using one of two different methods.
+It can be coped on the inside corners and mitered on the outside corners, or it can be mitered on both corners using either a miter saw or a compound miter saw.
+Coping (described below) can be difficult and time consuming, but if you're willing to do the extra work, and possibly cutting the same joint more than once if you mess it up, coping will produce a virtually seamless union on inside corners.
+Coping should only be done when using real wood molding, don't try to cope MDF trim, the paper edge will not standup to the honing process and gaps will result in the joint.
+It's better to use miters on inside corners when using MDF for this and other trim projects.

-To form the angles required to install crown molding the wood must be cut in two directions at once; first it must be beveled and second it must be mitered.
-These angles can be cut with a standard miter saw by holding the board at the proper slanting position against the back of the saw fence and setting the blade for the necessary angle.
-This can be a bit tricky to get an accurate cut and dangerous as you have to hold the piece with your hand to prevent any shifting while cutting it with the saw.
+To form the angles required to install crown molding, the wood must be cut in two directions at once.
+First it must be beveled and second it must be mitered.
+These two directions can be cut with a standard miter saw by holding the board flat against the fence and table, and setting the blade to the proper angle.
+This can be a bit tricky to get an accurate cut and dangerous as you have to hold the piece with your hand to prevent any shifting during the cutting process.

 Set the saw by tilting the blade and setting the bevel angle at 33.86° using the guide on the back.
 Leave the bevel setting at this position throughout this installation procedure.
 Some compound saws have a double bevel feature, this makes it possible to tilt the blade left and right, instead of just to one side.
 If you have a saw like this, use only the left bevel position for the installation procedures on this page.